Aggis/sqlToER/README.md

 # sqlToER
-Convert sql database schema file to .drawio diagram and export it to .svg using Gemini API.
+Convert sql database schema file to .drawio diagram and export it to .svg.
+Conversion done by using Gemini API.
+Export done by draw.io.exe.
+Javascript console app.
-Javascript console app, run: node app.js
+Run: node app.js